Antique jewelry object group: brooch

 - (more info on precious metals)

-Birthstones: Pearl is the birthstone (or month stone) for June.
+Birthstones: Diamond is the birthstone (or month stone) for April and ruby for July.

 - (more info on birthstones)